Rufman91/ForceMapAnalysis/README.txt

 >> E.surface_potential_analysis_fibril()

 the options for the force map analysis are explained in the functions header comments.
 At the moment, before you can run Oliver-Pharrian analysis, you need to manually assign the reconstructed tip data to the right experimet property.

-The tip deconvolution has to be done in the old script by Orestis Andriotis.
+The tip deconvolution was just adapted from the old script by Orestis Andriotis.
+It is run in the context of the force_map_analysis_fibril method right at the beginning.

-Load the struct named 'Tip', that is saved to the *.mat file from the old tip deconvolution script, into the workplace and assign it to the Experiment classes 'CantileverTip' property

->> E.CantilerTip = Tip

 You should now be able to run the force analysis.
 Note that the E-Mod of every force curve will be calculated.

 The methods for statistical analysis have been carelessly slapped together for a specific use case and are subject to generalization in the near future.

-How E-Moduli from just the fibril apex can be extracted from the FM class can be nearly identically copied from those methods (replacing 'obj.' with 'ExperimentNameInWorkspace.' e.g. 'E.')
+The fibrils overall moduli, as well as the apex moduli and standard deviations are saved into the property struct E.EMod